truongan/wecode/README.md

 For running Wecode judge, a Linux server with following requirements is needed:

-  * Written using laravel 7, wecode judge share the server requirement with its [framework](https://laravel.com/docs/7.x#server-requirements)
+  * Written using Laravel 7, wecode judge share the server requirement with its [framework](https://laravel.com/docs/7.x#server-requirements)
   * MySql or PostgreSql database
   * PHP must have permission to run shell commands using [`shell_exec()`](http://www.php.net/manual/en/function.shell-exec.php) php function (specially `shell_exec("php");`).
   * composer should be install